 - Borrowers can use the money for a broad range of personal and household needs.
 So if educational expenses turn out to be less than expected over the course of the loan, the extra money can be used for other financial goals — like funding minor home improvement projects or financing an auto purchase — as well.

 - If the amount borrowed is paid back within the draw period, that amount is available for the borrower to draw again — without the requirement to reapply for another loan.

-> Although the specifics of a personal line of credit will differ depending on the lender, at First Republic Bank, borrowers have access to a fixed-rate personal line of credit with low Annual Percentage Rates (APR) between 2.25% to 3.50% with discounts.1 There are also no loan origination, maintenance or prepayment fees, and a dedicated personal banker will offer tailored services throughout the entire life of the loan and beyond.
+Although the specifics of a personal line of credit will differ depending on the lender, at First Republic Bank, borrowers have access to a fixed-rate personal line of credit with low Annual Percentage Rates (APR) with discounts.1 There are also no loan origination, maintenance or prepayment fees, and a dedicated personal banker will offer tailored services throughout the entire life of the loan and beyond.

-> Besides asking for personal recommendations from friends, family and educators you know, there are some additional resources that might prove useful in the tutor search, as well.
+Besides asking for personal recommendations from friends, family and educators you know, there are some additional resources that might prove useful in the tutor search, as well.
 Although First Republic does not officially endorse any specific tutoring resource, these include:

 - Local schools and universities

 Frequently Asked Questions When Hiring a Tutor